LONDON CITY SCHOOL DISTRICT OPERATIONS

 All London City Schools and the district campus will be closed to the public until at least January 1st, 2021.

 No individual will be allowed on campus or in any building unless under one of the following exceptions:

-- Student/parent food pick up and tech support from 12 - 1 pm school days in LHS commons only,
+- Student/parent food pick up and tech support,

-- Parents of students accessing the district wifi from a district device.
+- Parents of students accessing the district wifi.
 (All individuals must remain in their vehicles).